namtoki/English/wordlist.md

 antique:                            He restores antique furniture to make a living.
 apologize:                          We must apologize for keeping you waiting for so long.
 apparently:                         He's apparently discouraging his kids from keeping a chick.
+appreciate:                         Tell him our charity appreciates his generous gift.
 artistic:                           She wants to quit her job as a sales representative and use her artistic skills in her next job. assert*(claim, maintain, insist):   The doctor asserted the importance of the therapy.
 assessment:                         Following the environmental impact assessment, he decided to flee from the dangerous zone. associate*:                         Most people associate Edison with the electrical inventions.
-association:                        The association has preserved several of the state's historical buildings. assure (ensure, guarantee):         The messenger assured everyone that aid was coming soon.
+association:                        The association has preserved several of the state's historical buildings.
+assume:                             Everyone in the forum assumed the new ecosystem would bring innovation. assure (ensure, guarantee):         The messenger assured everyone that aid was coming soon.
 athletic:                           Even an athletic person like him can strain a muscle while playing sports.
 attraction:                         Everyone awaited the new attraction at Disneyland.